 Falls Overboard

 Falls are not limited to ships and fishing vessels, though.
 Falls into the water may also occur at docks and in the crowded waters of a port.
-In these cases, workers may drown, but they also run the risk of being crushed between boats or between a boat and a dock.
+In these cases, workers may drown but risk being crushed between boats or between a ship and a dock.

 Head, Neck, and Back Injuries